SerEgoroff/onlinesales.core/README.md

 ##### How to use `Secret Manager` feature in Visual Studio:

-1. Right-click on `OnlineSales` project and click on `Manage User Secrets`.
+1. Right-click on `SalesPro` project and click on `Manage User Secrets`.

 2. Update the `secrets.json` file with required secrets in the format same as the `appsettings.json` file.